Annielytix/azure-azdoc/README.md

 I'll try to keep them updated, so that you don't have to execute the Web Spidering process.

+The downloaded PDF file names all begin with the prefix **azdoc-** so that you can easily located them in your tablet/iPad/reader device.

 ### Windows

 In PowerShell, setup: